 In preparation for NABC’s expansion, customers at the original Plaza Drive location are encouraged to begin thinking about Sportstime & Rich O’s as one unit, the NABC Pizzeria & Public House.
 Few do.

-Renovation work begins at the former “day old bread store” at 415 Bank Street in downtown New Albany, future site of NABC’s Bank Street Brewhouse.
+Renovation work begins at the former “day old bread store” at 415 Bank Street in downtown New Albany, future site of NABC’s Cafe & Brewhouse.
 As the build-out progresses, the first Fringe Fest is held in October.

-The Bank Street Brewhouse gastrobrewpub opens in March, at first serving NABC beers brewed at the Pizzeria & Public House.
-The new DME brewery (15 barrel) at Bank Street Brewhouse opens in August, and distribution to Southern Indiana and Louisville begins later in the autumn.
+The restaurant at 415 Bank Street opens in March, at first serving NABC beers brewed at the Pizzeria & Public House.
+The new DME 15 barrel brewery at the Bank Street location opens in August.
+Distribution to Indiana and Louisville begins in the Fall.

-After almost a quarter-century in business, and having spawned a slew of imitators, the New Albanian Brewing Company shows it can still succeed in business without really trying, as in the annual Louisville Eccentric Observer (LEO) reader poll:
+After almost a quarter-century in business, NABC is grateful to the community for being chosen in several categories in the annual Louisville Eccentric Observer (LEO) reader poll:

 - Best Beer List: 1st place, NABC Pizzeria & Public House